 Let’s take a look at ten marketing strategies that help explode your sales.
 The first 3 points focus on essential, but often ignored aspects of marketing and the last seven aspects focus on advertisement.

 1. Be clear on Your Value Proposition.
 What makes your restaurant so different from the one in the next block?
 Why should anyone choose your restaurant over your competitors?
 The answers to the above questions are contained in a clearly defined value proposition.
 Every business must know what its Unique Selling Points (USP) are.
-It’s clarity on your USP that gives you the edge that you need in order to compete in an over-saturated market.
+It’s clarity on your USP that gives you the edge that you need to compete in an over-saturated market.

 Without an understanding of your USP, you would try to be everything to everyone.
 And that is a recipe for business failure.
 Everything gets easier once you are clear on your USP.
 Defining your USP would help you qualify who your ideal customer is.
 Once you focus on the demographics, and the wants of your clients, you can then focus on thoroughly satisfying them.